 In addition to the Paid Time-Off report, managers with access to approve employee timesheets may view their employees’ leave balances on the Leave/Compensatory Time tab of their employees’ timesheets.

 The student employee will accrue paid sick leave for all hourly positions.
 There is one combined accrual, and the student employee will be able to use accrued sick leave in any hourly position.

-Example: Sally generally works 15 hours per week in Housing Services and 5 hours per week in the Career Center.
+Example: Sally generally works 15 hours per week in the Office of Admission and 5 hours per week in the Career Center.
 After four weeks, Sally has worked a total of 80 hours and has accrued 2 hours of paid sick leave.
 During the next week, Sally was scheduled to work a 2 hour shift in the Career Center but called in sick instead.
 Sally has earned 2 hours of paid sick time, so she would enter those hours on her timesheet for the Career Center.

 The student employee would only accrue and use paid sick leave for the hourly position.

 Example: John has an hourly student service position in the College of Education and a stipend position as a Chicago Quarter Mentor.
 He works 8 hours a week in the College of Education and 10 hours a week as a Chicago Quarter Mentor.
 John accrues sick time only for hours worked in his hourly position in the College of Education.

 If John needs to use sick time in his hourly position, his available paid sick leave is limited to his accrual balance.
 John would report sick time on his timesheet.
 Any sick time taken in excess of the accrued paid sick leave balance would not be reported on his timesheet.
 It would be unpaid.